jlee55504/Local-library-project/README.md

 It returns a number that represents the number of times the account's ID appears in any book's `borrows` array.

+Crossed-out code will run for all the data in both the "_accounts_" and "_books_" arrays and still gets the correct answer.
+This is beyond the requirements of Chegg Skills, but I like challenges.
+Their problem used only one item in the "_accounts_" array instead of every item in the "_accounts_" array.

 4.getBooksPossessedByAccount()